 A huge thank you to Linda Rendleman for sharing some insights about her life with us.
 We encourage you to go to the Women Like Us Foundation to learn more about what they do, get involved and/or make a donation.

-To read more about some other women that inspire us, Caroline Scott Low has the most interesting career as an Art Consultant.
-And Chrissie Kremer is helping women go back to work after an absence like raising kids with her company Reboot Accel.
+To read more about another woman that inspires us, Caroline Scott Low has the most interesting career as an Art Consultant.